-In macOS 10.13 High Sierra, when installing new software and extension, Gatekeeper now requires users to manually approve any new third-party extension before the computer can load and make use of the extension that was installed.
+In macOS 10.13 High Sierra, when installing new software and extensions, Gatekeeper now requires users to manually approve any new third-party extension before the computer can load and make use of the extension that was installed.
 This is important as many devices rely on extensions to function properly, and in some circumstances it can look like the software to power a device was installed but the device still doesn’t work.
 When this happens, users will see the below message:

 If you suspect Gatekeeper is preventing an extension from loading, follow the below steps:

 - Open System Preferences and navigate to the Security & Privacy section.

 - In the General tab, look for a message at the bottom of the window stating “System software from developer DEVELOPER NAME was blocked from loading”, like in the screenshot below: